mechcloud/mechcloud-oidc-proxy/README.md

 ![image](https://github.com/user-attachments/assets/15f4b9f3-ee92-4030-9df5-992b032cdb9f)

-### Add a host in the proxy for your Cloudflare API token
+### Add an account in the proxy for your Cloudflare API token
 * Use a tool of your choice to execute following command either from cli or from a UI with equivalent instructions -
 ```
 curl --location 'https://oidc-proxy.mechcloud.lab/api/accounts' \